You might be surprised at what some birds can find to eat in winter! Read on to learn more!

-Often, when we think of birds feeding in wintertime, we restrict our thoughts to birds appearing at bird feeders.
-While a large number of north-wintering species do utilize bird feeders, there are a large number of natural food sources these birds find.
-Below, I highlight 4 very different species of birds with a very large variety in their winter diet.
+Often, when we think of birds feeding in wintertime, we restrict our thoughts to birds appearing at bird feeders or eating seeds and berries still clinging to their summer stems.
+While a large number of north-wintering species do utilize bird feeders and natural seed sources, seeds do not satisfy all birds in winter.
+What do these birds eat?
+Depending upon the species, some birds continue to feed on arthropods like spiders and insects, while others feed on various worms.
+Below, I highlight four very different species of birds with a considerable variety in their winter diet.

 Red-breasted Nuthatch Winter Diet